NdakoAdama/alx-low_level_programming/0x01-variables_if_else_while/README.md

 A program that prints single digit numbers 0-9
 A C program that prints the lowercase alphabet in reverse A C program that prints all the numbers of base 16
+A C program that prints all possible combinations of single-digit numbers